 Treating Substance Misuse and Addiction

-For those already addicted, this step is too late.
-But for those who are at high risk of using drugs, prevention is key.
+However, for those who are at high risk of using drugs, prevention is key.
 It’s important to encourage family bonds and support people’s emotional health.
 Some people who begin to use drugs do so because they feel depressed and disconnected from family and friends.
 Working to strengthen bonds can give people the support system they need instead of turning to drugs and alcohol.

 Changing Our Attitudes = Ending the Stigma of Addiction

-By knowing more about addiction and how it impacts a person’s mind, body and spirit, we can begin to change our attitudes surrounding addiction and recovery and support those affected by it.
-Sometimes this comes in the form of open and honest communication, or sharing your own addiction recovery story.
+By knowing more about addiction and how it impacts a person’s mind, body and spirit, we can begin to change attitudes surrounding addiction and recovery and support those affected by it.
+Sometimes, this comes in the form of open and honest communication, or by sharing your own addiction recovery story.